-Note for Mail or Hand Delivery of Paper Applications: If you mail or hand deliver your application to the Department-
+Note for Mail or Hand Delivery of Paper Applications: If you mail or hand deliver your application to the Departmentapplication; and

-(1) You must indicate on the envelope and-if not provided by the Department-in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which you are submitting your application; and
+(1) You must indicate on the envelope and-if not provided by the Department-in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which you are submitting your

 (2) The Application Control Center will mail to you a notification of receipt of your grant application.
-If you do not receive this notification within 15 business days from the application deadline date, you should call the U.S. Department of Education Application Control Center at (202) 245- award, such as the applicant's use of funds, achievement of project objectives, and compliance with grant conditions.
-The Secretary may also consider whether the applicant failed to submit a timely performance report or submitted a report of unacceptable quality.
+If you do not receive this notification within 15 business days from the application deadline date, you should call the U.S. Department of Education Application Control Center at (202) 245-6288.